 As is evident from equation (2.3), we are using a dynastic construct.
 This is in contrast to Hansen and Prescott (2002), who use a two-period overlapping generations construct.
 We adopt an infinitely lived household framework rather than the two-period overlapping generations framework for two reasons.
-First and foremost, the empirical counterpart of a period is a year, while in the two-period overlapping generations construct, the empirical counterpart of a period is 35 years.
-Thirty-five years is simply too long a period for examining the model's ability to account for the large increases in output realized in a short period of time after 1950 by countries such as Japan and South Korea and for the long transition to modern economic growth.
+First and foremost, the empirical counterpart of a period is a year in the dynamic construct, while in the two-period overlapping generations construct the empirical counterpart of a period is 35 years.
+For the purpose of examining the model's ability to account for the large increases in output realized in a short period of time after 1950 by countries such as Japan and South Korea, 35 years is simply too long a period to study.

-Second, the size of the effect associated with differences in savings rates on an economy's steady-state per capita output level depends importantly on the construct that is used.
-The level effects are in fact larger with the dynastic construct.
-This is important for judging whether differences in savings rates can account for the large differences in transition dates as well as the large differences in incomes that continue to exist between economies that have started modern economic growth.
-Thus, if plausible differences in savings rates cannot give rise to 200-year delays in development in the dynastic construct, then it follows that some factor other than savings rates accounts for the pattern of development.7 This is the conclusion of the quantitative exercises undertaken by Parente and Prescott (2000).
-The choice of construct is not important, however, in assessing the plausibility of other factors such as efficiency, as reflected in TFP, differences: the size of the level effects is the same regardless of whether the dynastic or overlapping generations construct is employed.
+Second, the size of the effect on a country's steady state level of per capita output associated with policies that determine its savings rate is sensitive to the construct that is used.
+The tax rate system of a country is an example of such a policy.
+The level effects associated with this type of policy are in fact larger with the dynastic construct.
+This fact is important for judging whether differences in savings rates can account for the large differences in transition dates.
+If plausible differences in savings rates fail to give rise to 200-year delays in development in the dynastic construct, then they also fail to give rise to this delay in the overlapping generations framework, and we can conclude that some factor other than savings rates accounts for the pattern of development.
+This is essentially the finding of the quantitative exercises undertaken by Parente and Prescott (2000).
+The choice of construct is irrelevant, however, in assessing the plausibility of other factors such as efficiency, as reflected in TFP differences: the size of the level effects is the same regardless of whether the dynastic or overlapping generations construct is employed.